Kravets1996/laravel-docs-ru/pennant.md

 @endfeature
 ```

-> **Note** When using rich values, it is important to know that a feature is considered "active" when it has any value other than `false`.
+> [!NOTE] When using rich values, it is important to know that a feature is considered "active" when it has any value other than `false`.

 When calling the [conditional `when`](#conditional-execution) method, the feature's rich value will be provided to the first closure: